badlydrawnrob/data-playground/mocking/fruits/README.md

 ## Performance

+1. Aim for atomic transactions rather than bulk
-1. It might reduce errors to increase [`timeout`](https://github.com/piccolo-orm/piccolo/issues/687) value in SQLite
+    - You can always do bulk inserts/edits with `sqlite-utils` It might reduce errors to increase [`timeout`](https://github.com/piccolo-orm/piccolo/issues/687) value in SQLite
 2. Using a single `update()` statement instead of a read then write
     - Always use the `.returning()` method or [bugs](https://github.com/piccolo-orm/piccolo/issues/13190) can appear.
 3. Use [Bombardier](https://github.com/codesenberg/bombardier) to stress-test your server